Braden-sui/Vibecodr/docs/iframe-runtime-loader-plan.md

 - Provide optional Worker proxy endpoint for approved domains so we retain logging + caching.
 - Heartbeat: guard script posts `{"type":"heartbeat"}` every 5 s; host kills iframe if missing >15 s.
 - Rate limits: host tracks per-user concurrent artifacts to prevent resource abuse.
+- Auto-run lifecycle (feed): the host may auto-start runtime when a card enters the viewport, but must enforce an engagement window (for example, kill if there is no hover/click/param interaction within roughly 10 seconds), unload iframes that are far outside the viewport, and cap the number of simultaneously active auto-run iframes (for example, 5–7) to keep CPU and memory usage bounded.

 ### Observability & Admin Tooling
 - **Compile logs:** artifact id, owner, duration, bundle size, violations.
 Export to analytics pipeline + Grafana dashboard.